geocam/geocamMobileForAndroid/README.rst

 License
 -------
 This software is released under the NOSA License.
-Please see COPYING_ for the full text of the license.
+Please see COPYING for the full text of the license.

 This software alse uses a utility Base64 library that is licensed under the LGPL.
 We claim no authorship to this code, nor are we affiliated with the original author(s).

-.. _COPYING: ./COPYING